The government’s new tax-free childcare is being rolled out from April 28th. But how will the tax-free childcare work and who gets it?

 How the scheme will work

-If, for example, you have a child and pay £400 a month for his or her nursery fees, once the new tax break is introduced in April, you could set up an account with a childcare voucher provider, and pay in £320 a month.
-The government would top this up with £80.
+If, for example, you have a child and pay £400 a month for his or her nursery fees, once the new tax break is fully up and running you can set up an account with a childcare voucher provider and pay in £320 a month.
+The government will top this up with £80.

 SAVVY TIP: The tax break will be worth 20% of your childcare costs, up to a limit of £10,000 a year in childcare fees or £833 a month.

+- NS&I will operate the account.
 The account will be delivered by HM Revenue & Customs, alongside National Savings & Investments.
-This means that parents won’t have to worry about finding a childcare tax relief account provider, although they can choose who provides the childcare (as normal).
+This means that parents won’t have to worry about finding a childcare tax relief account provider.

-Parents will have to report any changes every three months.
-They won’t have to tell HMRC about any changes in ‘real time’, but will have to do this four times a year.
+- Parents will have to report any changes every three months.
+You won’t have to tell HMRC about any changes in ‘real time’, but you will have to do this four times a year.

 Who won’t be covered by the scheme

-The government wants to replace the current system of childcare vouchers that are available via your employer, and offer tax breaks to more parents.
+The government wants to replace the current system of childcare vouchers that are available via your employer, and offer the childcare tax break to more parents.
+However, the new tax-free childcare scheme is less generous than the employer-based childcare, for some parents.

 - Employer-based childcare vouchers are worth up to £55 a week or £243 a month.
 This compares to £166 a month for the new tax-free childcare scheme.